 The SteelSeries Arctis line is a representative of one of the best gaming headset.
 The Artics Pro really lives up to the SteelSeries name.
 The design might be the biggest arsenal.

-This design is probably one of the best designs out there.
+This design is probably one of the best models out there.
 Only one word that can describe the design is sophisticated.
 Some bigger competitors of SteelSeries always tend to focus on the most ambitious looks.
 The SteelSeries, on the other hand, has a minimal look which is easier to digest.

 The Arctis line also represents some of the most comfortable headsets on the market.
 Comfort wise, the Arctis Pro Wireless is no exception.
 It’s so easy to find a perfect fit.
-The headset has a lightweight and it sits on the head in a tight but comfortable fashion.
+The headset has a lightweight, and it sits on the head in a tight but comfortable fashion.

 Pros and Cons